Introduction#

-Why VGT for group theory?#
+Why Visual Group Theory (VGT) for group theory?#

 The visualizations are by far the most best aspect of this book, but you may have gotten that from the name.
 Here are some other reasons: